Tone Zone User Manual

 About Latency

-The FFT-based correction engine introduces ~93ms of latency at 44.1 kHz.
-This is automatically compensated by your DAW's plugin delay compensation (PDC).
+The FFT-based correction engine introduces 7168 samples of latency (~163ms at 44.1 kHz, ~149ms at 48 kHz).
+This is automatically compensated by your DAW's plugin delay compensation (PDC) on any track.
 This latency is standard for mastering plugins — comparable to iZotope Ozone, FabFilter Pro-Q (linear phase mode), and similar tools.

 The latency is inherent to the FFT overlap-add processing method, which provides the smoothest, most transparent correction.
 It cannot be reduced without switching to a different processing approach.